DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 Courses are available across England.
 Most candidates complete a SKE course before starting their teacher training year, but it’s sometimes possible to complete it alongside your initial teacher training (ITT) course.
 You may be able to complete the SKE course on a part-time basis.

 You may also be eligible for a bursary of £175 per week if you train to teach in the 2022/23 academic year.
 This will go towards any extra costs you may have during the SKE course.
 Contact your ITT and SKE providers for more information.

+You need to complete your SKE course before starting your teacher training in order to receive both a SKE and teacher training bursary.

 [Find out if there's a subject knowledge enhancement (SKE) course for your subject](https://www.gov.uk/government/publications/subject-knowledge-enhancement-course-directory/subject-knowledge-enhancement-ske-course-directory).